Assistant Professor of Anthropology

 Coordinator, Native American & Indigenous Studies

-• NATIVE AMERICAN & INDIGENOUS STUDIES MINOR AT THE UNIVERSITY OF PENNSYLVANIA:
+• NATIVE AMERICAN & INDIGENOUS STUDIES MINOR REQUIREMENTS:

 Current Research: On the Wampum Trail

 Restorative research on Indigenous collections in Northeastern museums.